AlibabaCloudDocs/elasticsearch/intl.en-US/Elasticsearch Instances Management/Plug-ins/Built-in plug-ins/Use the aliyun-knn plug-in.md

 ## Distance measurement functions

-Different distance measurement functions correspond to different scoring mechanisms.
+The scoring mechanism varies based on the distance measurement function.
 The following table describes the distance measurement functions supported by the aliyun-knn plug-in.

 |Distance measurement function|Description|Scoring formula|Use scenario|Example|
 |-----------------------------|-----------|---------------|------------|-------|